 Those purchasing new homes are often surprised to learn that many homebuilders do not install decks.
 Instead, they leave it up to the home purchaser to determine their preferred decking material and floorplan.
-This was the case for our client, Joanne who purchased a new home last year.
-Appreciating our sterling reputation, expert craftsmanship, and attention to detail, she turned to our decking pros for advice on constructing the perfect double decker deck for her Woodbury, MN home.
-Here the maintenance-free materials we suggested that would provide a modern look.
+This was the case for our client, Joanne, who purchased a new home last year.
+Appreciating our sterling reputation, expert craftsmanship, and attention to detail, she turned to our deck builders for advice on constructing the perfect double decker deck for her Woodbury, MN home.
+Here are the maintenance-free materials and deck parts we suggested that would provide a modern look.

-Deck Boards: Wanting the very best for her new home, Joanne opted to use TimberTech® AZEK decking from the vintage collection.
+Wanting the very best deck installation for her new Woodbury, MN home, Joanne opted to use TimberTech® AZEK decking from the vintage collection.
 The boards are made from capped polymer which is absent of organic sawdust.
 This is particularly important in the Twin Cities because deck boards with sawdust included have a shorter shelf life because of the rampant temperature and humidity fluctuations Minnesota faces throughout the year.
 Joanne appreciated that her new deck offered the low-gloss finish and woodgrain that cedar decks offer without the worry or hassle of staining.

 After her project was completed, Joanne left us the following online review, “Very happy with my new steel deck and LeafGuard® Gutters.
 Installed quickly and professionally.
 Everything looks great!
 I would definitely recommend Lindus Construction.”